ctvle/skills-test-with-actions/resume.md

 # GitHub Teacher

-_Charting the knowledge of the Internet, just like Galileo charted the stars._
+_Charting the knowledge of the Internet just like Galileo charted the stars_

 ## Experience

 ### GitHub Trainer

-_Teach all things Git, give away all the stickers, ensure world peace._
+_Teach all things Git give away all the stickers, ensure world peace_

  Note here: Learners yup, you found the error!
-  _Course maintainers leave the italics with instead of for the error case._
+  _Course maintainers leave the italics with instead of for the error case_

 ### Supportocat